Devikarb/CyberIntel-Extractor/README.md

 # CyberIntel&Extractor

 ## Description:
 This Python script is a comprehensive tool designed to perform various cybersecurity-related tasks, such as querying information about domains, IP addresses, and file hashes using multiple threat intelligence APIs.
-The script also includes functionality to extract relevant data (like domains, IPs, and hashes) from text input by leveraging Google's Gemini, making it a versatile tool for security analysts.
+The script also includes functionality to extract relevant data (like domains, IPs, and hashes) from text input by leveraging Google's Gemini, making it a versatile tool for security analysts.A toolto make cybersecurity analysis more efficient, enabling faster response times and better threat detection.

 ## Key Features: